 Delays seem to always take longer than expected.
 A 30-minute delay can quickly turn into one hour, so take this time to research your destination.
 Look into renting a car for a day or two to explore outside the main areas!

 The delay would have already thrown off your schedule, so maybe you need to adjust what you plan on doing.
 Alternatively, why not read up about the history of where you’re going?

 Is your delayed flight taking you home?
 Use the Skyscanner App to start dreaming of your next destination!

 Try “Explore Everywhere” to find the cheapest destinations for your next trip!

 Even if your airline isn’t providing you with a meal voucher, you might as well grab something to eat if you’re hungry.
 Yes, food in airports tends to be greatly overpriced, but wouldn’t you rather have a restaurant meal than wait for whatever your airline serves you?
 Who knows how long the delay will be!

 8. Have some fun!

-Are you traveling with your kids, but all their toys are backed in the checked luggage?
-Airports including Chicago O’Hare, San Francisco, Boston Logan, Orlando, and Portland have kid friendly play areas.
+Are you traveling with your kids, but all their toys are packed in the checked luggage?
+Airports including Chicago O’Hare, San Francisco, Boston Logan, Orlando, and Portland have kid-friendly play areas.

-If you’re really itching to do something new, head to the book store in the airport and see if they have any books where you can learn a new hobby (mixing drinks, knitting, cooking).
-Alternatively, how about picking up Lonely Planet’s Ultimate Travel Book; it might inspire your next trip.
+If you’re really itching to do something new, head to the bookstore in the airport and see if they have any books where you can learn a new hobby (mixing drinks, knitting, cooking).

-Knowing What to do if your flight is delayed starts before you take off.
+Knowing what to do if your flight is delayed starts before you take off.
 Always check your flight status at least 24 hours before your scheduled departure time.
-The best place to get the most updated information is directly with the airline you’ll be flying with.
+The best place to get the most updated information is directly through the airline you’ll be flying with.
 If your flight ends up getting delayed, keep your cool, and know what you’re entitled to.